A front yard is the first place that everyone coming into your home sees. It’s a place that tells visitors about your home.

 4. Landscaping with Rocks and Pebbles

 Just so you know, pebbles are small round stones that get smooth surfaces because of the action of water.
-As you can imagine, they are perfect for patio landscaping.
+As you can imagine, there are perfect for patio landscaping.

 There are several ways of landscaping with rocks and pebbles.
-First, you can create a pathway using pebbles and some large rocks at the edges of the path.
-Some add well-spaced flat slaps over pebbles to provide a pleasant walk experience for everyone including those on foot.
+First, you can create a pathway using pebbles and use some large rocks at the edges of the path.
+Some add well-spaced flat slaps over pebbles to provide please walk experience for everyone including those on foot.

 The other way is to create a minimalist garden.
 To do this, you plan a few well-spaced floral plants and add the pebbles until the soil is invisible.
 Then, you add medium-sized rocks around each plant.